lcouper/CocciGenomics/Scripts/README.md

 Software used: pal2nal
 Note I manually downloaded PAL2NAL from [here](https://www.bork.embl.de/pal2nal/#Download).
 Then uploaded to BRC, unpacked, and added to my path.
 Script used: run_pal2nal.sh

+**Step 8.
+Estimate pN/pS**
+Software used: egglib3.0.0
+Downloaded using: python -m pip install egglib==3.0.0 --user
+Script used: calculate_pnps_egglib3.py
+Note this outputs a file: pnps_results.csv with pn/ps estimates for each gene